jupyter/governance/charters/DeiCharter.md

 * To ensure active participation, a member who is unable to join for more than two thirds of regularly scheduled weekly meetings in a 90 day period may be asked to step down from the committee.

 ## HOW: Committee Reports
-* Reports will be submitted to the Executive Council half-yearly on or before the 15th of July and January for the preceding calendar half.
+* Reports will be submitted to the EC half-yearly on or before the 15th of July and January for the preceding calendar half.
 * Reports should include the following metrics:
 * Overview of activities and challenges if any
 * Budget update including spending for that quarter - if applicable